alaiza/Tipologia_Ciclo_de_datos_PRAC2/data/readme.txt

-this data was extracted from Kaggle:
+this dataset was extracted from Kaggle:

 https://www.kaggle.com/szamil/who-suicide-statistics